actions/toolkit/packages/exec/README.md

 #### Basic

-You can use this package to execute your tools on the command line in a cross platform way:
+You can use this package to execute tools in a cross platform way:

 ```js
 const exec = require('@actions/exec');